-Once a year (usually in January), I sit down and think about my life goals.
-I reflect on the past year and make some decisions about all the great things I want in the year ahead.
+At least once a year, most of us like to think about our life goals.
+It’s a time to reflect on the past year and make decisions about all the great things you want in the year ahead.

 Who do you want to be?
 What do you want to do?
-Your yearly theme will be the little voice in your head reminding you, every day, where you want to go and helping you get there.
+Your yearly planning pages will be the little voice in your head reminding you, every day, where you want to go and helping you get there.

 Reflect on the past year.
 What do you want to leave behind from last year?
 What went incredibly well?
 What do you want more of in the year ahead?